Large low-shear-velocity provinces: Dynamics

-Geodynamic mantle convection models have included compositional distinctive material.
+Geodynamic mantle convection models have included compositionally distinctive material.
 The material tends to get swept up in ridges or piles.
 When including realistic past plate motions into the modeling, the material gets swept up in locations that are remarkably similar to the present day location of the LLSVPs.
 These locations also correspond with known slab graveyard locations.

 These types of models, as well as the observation that the D″ structure of the LLSVPs is orthogonal to the path of true polar wander, suggest these mantle structures have been stable over large amounts of time.
 This geometrical relationship is consistent with the position of Pangaea and the formation of the current geoid pattern due to continental break-up from the superswell below.

 However, the heat from the core is not enough to sustain the energy needed to fuel the superplumes located at the LLSVPs.
 There is a phase transition from perovskite to post-perovskite from the down welling slabs that causes an exothermic reaction.
 This exothermic reaction helps to heat the LLSVP, but it is not sufficient to account for the total energy needed to sustain it.
 So it is hypothesized that the material from the slab graveyard can become extremely dense and form large pools of melt concentrate enriched in uranium, thorium, and potassium.
 These concentrated radiogenic elements are thought to provide the high temperatures needed.
 So, the appearance and disappearance of slab graveyards predicts the birth and death of an LLSVP, potentially changing the dynamics of all plate tectonics.